pedhmendes/ising-dimension-reduction/README.md

   <code>./a.out TEMP</code>

 where ```TEMP``` is the system temperature.
-This is going to make, in the end o simulation, a datafile with this structure
+This is going to generate, in the end of simulation, a datafile with this structure

   <code>data_TxLyMzEiSj.dat</code>

 Where the capital letter indicates the observable and the lowercase letter indicates its value.
 The observables are *Temperature*, *Lsize*, *Magnetization*, *Energy* and *Seed*.
+Here is one our datafile

+  <code>data_T1.600L20M413.515E-848.367S1636479419.dat</code>

-To create lots of datafiles one can make a bash script, like the example.
+To create lots of datafiles one can make a bash script, like the example ```job.sh```.
-Then you need to give permisson to run
+Then you need to give permissions to execute

   <code>chmod +x job.sh</code>

-and run as a code
+and run it as a code

   <code>./job.sh</code>